reasonwithoutrestraint/site/Original/My moral understanding.md

 - *Expressive*: When S says "A should X", S expresses a pro-attitude towards A doing X. "Yay to giving to charity!"
 - *Emotive*: When S says "A should X", S tries to persuade others to hold a pro-attitude towards A doing X.
 - *Imperative*: When S says "A should X", S issues a command for A to do X. "Give to charity!"
-- *Action-Guiding*: When S says "A should X", S expresses a belief that S has reason to X on the basis of particular sorts of considerations.
+- *Constituitive*: When S says "A should X", S expresses a belief that S has reason to X on the basis of particular sorts of considerations.
 "It is in your best interest to give to charity, so you should do it."
-These lack any commitment from the speaker for A to X.
+These lack any commitment from the speaker for A to X. Expressive uses of "A should X" can be said to be justified if the speaker has an *constituitive* reason to hold a pro-attitude towards A doing X. Emotive uses can be justified if others have an *constituitive* reason to hold such a pro-attitude.
+And imperative uses can be justified if A has *constituitive* reason to do X.

-*Action-guiding* normative system can be understood by the following components:
+*Constituitive* normative system can be understood by the following components:
 - T - The types of behavior regulated (actions, beliefs, driving, etc.) - this constraints genuine normative statements to be action guiding in some way.
 Normative propositions that cannot be expressed in this manner are not coherent normative propositions.
 - R - The considerations that serve as reasons for the norm.
 Different normative realms have different relavent considerations.
 Then we can determine the content of the normative system: